Conformant Smelter & Refiner Lists

 Active Smelter & Refiner Lists

 The active lists represent smelters and refiners that have committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment.
 These may be in the pre-assessment, assessment, or corrective-action phases of the assessment.
-The smelters and refiners on these lists are not yet conformant to the applicable RMAP standard.
+The active list includes those cobalt refiners that are currently engaged in the RMAP, at any point from scheduling the initial assessment to implementing corrective actions.
+Companies on the active list have not been determined to be conformant to RMAP Standards.

 The RMI notes on the active smelters list the names of any smelters or refiners that have left the Active or Conformant list and intend to re-enter the program.